The Elite Player Performance Plan (EPPP) is a long-term strategy with the aim of developing more and better home-grown players.

 The EPPP is the result of consultation between the Premier League and its clubs, representatives of the Football League, the Football Association and other key football stakeholders.

 Introduced in 2012 with the mission of producing more and better home-grown players, the plan promotes the empowerment of each individual player through a player-led approach.

-The Premier League Youth Department work for, with and on behalf of our clubs to deliver a world-class youth development system via the delivery of four key functions:
+The Premier League Football Development Department work for, with and on behalf of our clubs to deliver a world-class youth development system via the delivery of four key functions:

 A range of other festivals and tournaments from Under-9s and above are also operated by the League.
-You can find out more by visiting premierleague.com/youth/operations.
+You can find out more by visiting premierleague.com/youth/games-programme.

 The Premier League aims to provide world-class education via inspirational and innovative teaching, which develops educationally rounded people through the delivery of a holistic approach.